serdardalgic/kubernetes-playground/frontend-backend-k8s/README.md

 $> make deploy
 ```

-* To get more info about make targets and flags
+* To get detailed info about make targets and flags
 ```
 $> make
 ```